neilg63/string-patterns/README.md

 - Methods ending in *_matches_vec* or *_matches_outer* return vectors of Regex match objects with start and end offsets.
 - Methods with *_matches_filtered* return filtered vectors of matched strings slices
 - Methods containing *_split* return either a vector or tuple pair.
+- Methods with *_filter* or *_filter_word* filter arrays or vectors of strings or str references by the a regex pattern

 Version 0.3.0 only includes the core text-processing extensions that rely on regular expressions.
 Other methods bundled with earlier versions have migrated to the [simple-string-patterns](https://crates.io/crates/simple-string-patterns) crate.
 These crates supplement each other, but may be independently installed if you only need some of their features.